marnixkoops/hyperscale/README.md

 ## ✨ Examples

 It is easy to scale up recommendation or similarity search after training a model with any popular library.
 Simply extract the embedding vectors and feed them to `hyperscale`.
-See example synergies below.
+See examples below.

 ###### [`sklearn`](https://github.com/scikit-learn/scikit-learn)
 <details><summary><b>🔍 show code</b></summary>